groovy-tutorial/groovy-tutorial/Section2/Chapter2/Variables.html.md

 It is important to note that the type is selected at each assignment - a variable that is assigned a string such as `"Hello"` is typed as `java.lang.String` but changes to `java.lang.Integer` when later assigned the value `101`.

 ### The `null` Value
-Variables that are not assigned a value at declaration are provided a `null` value.
+Variables that are not assigned a value at declaration are provided a `null` value by default.
 This is a special reference that indicates the variable is devoid of a value.

 Variables can be explicitly assigned `null`: